GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 !!!
 Note
     Always pay attention to the HTTP response code.
 If you are getting 401, ie. unauthorized, your token may have expired.
 If that's the case, proceed to the next section immediately to learn how to cope with this situation.

-Remember that in section [Raw HTTP requests](#raw-http-requests) below, there are more `curl` examples on how to interact with SCIM endpoints.
+In section [Raw HTTP requests](#raw-http-requests) below, there are more `curl` examples on how to interact with SCIM endpoints.

 ### Obtain New Access Token for Subsequent Requests